 On October 31, 2010, New Orleans Saints and NBC Sports organized the record attempt at the Superdome in New Orleans, Louisiana, USA.

-As part of the broadcast of Sunday night football on NBC, 17,777 participants took part in a record-break attempt of having the largest gathering on Halloween.
+As part of the broadcast of Sunday night football on NBC, 17,777 participants took part in a record-break attempt to have the largest gathering on Halloween.

 Giving birth on Halloween is considered bad luck.

-Tales tell us that a child born on Halloween will be cursed for its life and might have special powers.
+Tales tell us that a child born on Halloween will be cursed for their life and might have special powers.

 It is thought that a baby born on Halloween might be able to speak to the dead and have double vision.

 In Virginia, over 1,000 vampire fanatics gathered in their best attire to break a world record.

 On September 30, 2011, 1,039 people dressed as vampires in an attempt to break a Guinness World Record.